DarioZubaray/userapi/README.md

 	http://localhost:8080/swagger-ui/index.html
 ```

 ### Postman

 A postman collection as a [json file](UserApi.postman_collection.json)  can be found in the root of the project, just need to be imported and that's it!

+## Containers
 ### Docker

-Assuming you've already intalled docker on your computer or [donwload here](https://www.docker.com/products/docker-desktop/), you only need to create the image and then run the container
+Assuming you've already installed docker on your computer or [donwload here](https://www.docker.com/products/docker-desktop/), you only need to create the image and then run the container

 _From workspace path:_
 ```